deathworlders/online/content/book/deathworlders/chapter-43-scars-both-old-new.md

 Darcy had to admit, life had improved for her.
 She was sleeping better, she was fitter, she was *way* less stressed, she had more free time.
 All things considered, her demotion had been a heavily disguised blessing.

-If the old adage was true that everybody got promoted to their point of incompetence and then stuck there, then Darcy had been one of the lucky few who got to drop back down to her peak of competence... and she felt good for it!
+If the old adage was true that everybody got promoted to their point of incompetence and then stuck there, then Darcy had been one of the lucky few who got to drop back down to her peak of competence...and she felt good for it!
 Maybe she was just being optimistic… but she’d rather be really, *really* good at a slightly lower-tier job than balanced on a knife at a higher level.

 She was incredibly good at her job.
 Best in the department.
 That much was a point of pride.